Safety Is Master Manufacturing’s Bottom Line!

 Use Hard Wheel Casters on Carpeting

-For carpeted surfaces hard wheel casters are necessary for the chair to glide smoothly across the floor.
-If, instead, the caster grips the carpeting and the user tugs back and forth to move the chair.
-It can topple over.
+For carpeted surfaces, hard wheel casters are necessary for the chair to glide smoothly across the floor.
+If the caster grips the carpeting and the user tugs back and forth to move the chair, it can topple over.
 Even if this hazard is avoided, such constant exertion can result in strain and injury.

-Master Casters have been ergonomically designed to reduce such risks to worker health and safety.
-Built for quality and durability, Master Casters are safety essentials.
-So, the question is not if you need Master Casters for safety, but which Master Manufacturing Casters you need.
+We have ergonomically designed our casters to reduce such risks to worker health and safety.
+Built for quality and durability, Master Manufacturing casters are safety essentials.
+So, the question is not if you need Master Casters for safety, but which Master Caster you need.
 Important Note: For uniform caster wear and balanced, safe rolling, replace all casters at the same time.

-There are ten Master Manufacturing Caster models to choose from.
-All come with a choice of hard or soft wheels and stem types for compatibility with metal or wooden chairs.
+There are ten Master Caster models to choose from.
+All come with a choice of hard or soft wheels and a variety of stem types for compatibility with metal or wooden chairs.
 Tools and measuring devices for caster installation are also available.
 Be sure to look for our casters in your favorite online or brick-and-mortar retailers!
 Contact us for more information.